 Hazardous Driving Conditions

 - Pull into traffic slowly.
 Be extra observant and mindful of other drivers as you pull into traffic (such as when re-entering from the shoulder).
-With both hands on the wheel, always look both ways at least twice before merging into traffic.
+With both hands on the wheel, look both ways at least twice before merging into traffic.
 Cars can come out of nowhere in a split second.

 - Watch for people running red lights.
-It’s a good rule to always count to three before entering an intersection on a green light after waiting at a red light.
+A good rule is to count to three before entering an intersection on a green light after waiting at a red light.
 Just because the light is red doesn’t mean a driver is actually going to stop.
 Drivers should also always look left and right before entering an intersection.
 This will help spot anyone coming from either side of you trying to run a red light.

 - Watch for kids.
-When driving in a parking lot or residential neighborhood, always be mindful that a child could be around.
-A child could emerge suddenly from between parked cars.
+When driving in a parking lot or residential neighborhood, be mindful that a child could be around.
+Children are less visible and can emerge suddenly from between parked cars.

-- Look backwards when backing out.
+- Look behind you when backing out.
 Minor accidents in parking lots occur all the time because people fail to look at what’s behind them while backing out.
 Don’t depend on your mirrors.
-Always physically look over your shoulder when backing out so you can see the blind spots.
+Instead, physically look over your shoulder when backing out so you can see blind spots.

 - Check blind spots.
 Blind spots are the cause of accidents on the road as well.
 Always do a quick check to your left or right before making a turn or changing lanes.
 A car may be right beside you but not be in your mirror’s view.

 - Don’t tailgate.
 Give yourself a three-second cushion between your car and the car ahead of you.
 On the highway, it should be even more.
-No matter how late you are, don’t be tempted to tailgate to get to your destination faster.
+No matter how late you are to your destination, resist the urge to tailgate.

 - Be courteous to other drivers.
-We all have equal share and rights to the road, so never drive as though you own the road.
-Don’t drive aggressively, and always think of safety first.
+We all have equal share and rights to the road, so avoid driving as though you own it.
+Don’t drive aggressively, and put safety first.

-There is no cost and no obligation to speak with a Texas car accident attorney.
+There is no cost or obligation to speak with a Texas car accident attorney.
 We can help get you started on the path toward your complete recovery.